mikbe/commandable/README.markdown

         "You just gave #{name} a nice new coat of paint!" end

+      command "your security key must be entered for every command", :required def key(security)
+        # blah, blah, blah
+      end

     end

 #### Class methods
 You can also use it on class methods:

     require "commandable"